The Gender and Work Research Project

 Much of the existing knowledge in the area gender and work is built upon information from the 19th century.
 This period was marked by significant societal transformations, meaning that it is not at all certain that prevalent conditions of that time applied as well to earlier periods.
 For this reason, researchers in the Gender and Work project go further back in time in order to conduct empirical investigations concerning the ways that people in different social groups, of different ages, and of different genders supported themselves.

-Men and a horse working in a coal mine
+People working in a mine